Julian Dennison

-Julian Dennison (born 26 October 2002) is a New Zealand actor.
-He debuted in the 2013 film Shopping, for which he won the English Film and Television Award for Best Supporting Actor.
-He is known for his roles as Ricky Baker in Hunt for the Wilderpeople (2016), the highest-grossing New Zealand film in history, as Russell "Firefist" Collins in Deadpool 2 (2018), and as Belsnickel in The Christmas Chronicles 2.
-In 2021, Dennison starred as Josh Valentine in Godzilla vs. Kong.
+Julian Bailey Dennison (born 26 October 2002) is a New Zealand actor.
+He starred in the 2013 film Shopping for which he won the English Film and Television Award for Best Supporting Actor.
+He is known for his roles as Ricky Baker in Hunt for the Wilderpeople (2016), the highest-grossing New Zealand film in history, Russell "Firefist" Collins in Deadpool 2 (2018), and Belsnickel in The Christmas Chronicles 2.
+He also played Josh Valentine in Godzilla vs. Kong in 2021 and had a leading role in the film Uproar (2023).
+He also played Fishlegs in How to Train Your Dragon (2025).